 Food Service: Unused Dine Dollars are not refundable.
 However, Dine Dollars remaining at the end of the fall semester will rollover to the spring semester, provided the student has signed up for a spring meal plan.
 If a student does not return for the spring semester, then Dine Dollars remaining from the fall semester are forfeited.
 Any unused Dine Dollars at the end of the spring semester are forfeited.
 The pro-rata refund calculation above applies when a student withdraws from the school.
 In addition, any meals provided by the College after the official withdrawal date will be charged to the student’s account at the going daily rate.
 If a student changes from resident to commuter during the semester, a daily meal plan rate (including facility fee) plus any used Dine Dollars will be charged from the beginning of the semester through the official date of notification from Student Affairs of change in residency.
 However, no refund will be provided for meal plans if the change from resident to commuter occurs after the semester is more than 60 percent complete.

-The percentage of unearned aid (100% - the percentage of earned aid determined in the pro-rata formula) is applied to the total amount of Title IV aid that could have been disbursed for the semester to determine that amount of aid that must be returned to the federal financial aid programs.
+The percentage of unearned aid (100% - the percentage of earned aid determined in the pro-rata formula) is applied to the total amount of disbursed Title IV, and aid that could have been disbursed for the semester to determine that amount of aid that must be returned to the federal financial aid programs.

 From time to time, the full amount of Title IV aid for which the student is eligible has not been fully disbursed when the withdrawal calculation is being performed.
 In such a case, if the student earned less than the amount of Title IV aid that was disbursed, both the institution and the student would be required to return a portion of the funds.
-If the student earned more than the amount of Title IV aid that was disbursed, the institution would owe the student a post-withdrawal disbursement of aid within 120 days of the student’s withdrawal.
+If the student earned more than the amount of Title IV aid that was disbursed, the institution would process a post-withdrawal disbursement.
+A notification for authorization to make a post-withdrawal disbursement of Direct Loan is sent to the student/parent within 30 days of the College’s determination that the student withdrew.

 Unearned aid is allocated to the appropriate federal aid program in the following order and must be returned by the institution within 30 days after the determination of the date of the student’s withdrawal: